-Vinesh Phogat: Indian wrestlers relaunch protest over sexual abuse claims
+Vinesh Phogat: India wrestlers seek chief's arrest over sexual abuse claims

 Mr Singh has denied the allegations.

-The wrestlers said on Sunday that seven women athletes have filed separate police complaints against Mr Singh, accusing him of sexual harassment and criminal intimidation.
+The wrestlers restarted their protests on Sunday, seeking Mr Singh's arrest.
+They added that seven women athletes had filed separate police complaints against Mr Singh, accusing him of sexual harassment and criminal intimidation.

-They are also demanding that the government make public a report submitted by a panel that investigated earlier allegations.
+They are also demanding that the government make public the report submitted by the panel that investigated the allegations.

 On Sunday night, Vinesh Phogat, a two-time World Championship medallist, tweeted a photo of the protesters sleeping in the open.